 Use a medium to high heat on the iron, pressing only until the wrinkles are removed.

 Excessive ironing can damage the flax fibres.
-Linen in light colors can withstand direct ironing well - wheras darker dyes should be ironed on the back or underside to avoid developing patches.
+Linen in light colours can withstand direct ironing well - wheras darker dyes should be ironed on the back or underside to avoid developing patches.

 Always store your bedding in a cool, dry place with good air flow so it stays fresh and clean.